AequilibraE/aequilibrae/docs/source/index.rst

 AequilibraE, please consider funding some of the new developments or maintenance of the project.

-**We appreciate if you do not send questions directly to the developers**, but there are two alternatives for support:
+**We appreciate it if you do not send questions directly to the developers**, but there are two alternatives for support:

-1. Posting your question to `StackOverflow <https:www.stackoverflow.com/>`_
+1. Posting your question to `StackOverflow <https:www.stackoverflow.com/>`_;
 2. Joining the `AequilibraE Google Group <https://groups.google.com/forum/#!forum/aequilibrae>`_ and sending your question there.

-Aequilibrae **does not have paid support** but if you are looking to hire its developers for specific projects or to **fund AequilibraE's** development, please e-mail the developers at contact@aequilibrae.com.
+AequilibraE **does not have paid support** but if you are looking to hire its developers for specific projects or to **fund AequilibraE's** development, please e-mail the developers at contact@aequilibrae.com.